National and External Scholarships

 The Gilman Scholarship aims to support U.S. citizens enrolled as an undergraduate receiving a Pell Grant in their financial aid package.
 The award guidelines are intended to assist students with high financial need who traditionally have been underrepresented in education abroad (for example: underrepresented fields such as the sciences and engineering; students with diverse ethnic backgrounds: and students of nontraditional age).
 Semester and summer awards may be up to $5,000; and additional $3000 may be granted for applicants pursuing studies in critical needs languages.
+Programs must be at least 21 days excluding travel dates.
 There are two application cycles per year, and the application deadline depends on when one plans to study abroad.
 Certification is required from the Office of International Education and Global Initiatives and the Financial Aid office.
-For application information and tips, please click here.
+For application information and tips, please click HERE.

 Deadlines: (Please read the bolded text above!!!)

 spring, winter length eligible, early summer - 1st Tuesday of October